Where Do Backdoors Live? A Component-Level Analysis of Backdoor Propagation in Speech Language Models: Experimental Setup

-In our experiments, WavLM Large serves as the default encoder.
-We extend our analysis of SpeechLLM by evaluating both the clean baseline performance and our proposed attack on three additional audio encoders: HuBERT Large \cite{hsu2021hubertselfsupervisedspeechrepresentation}, Whisper Medium \cite{radford2022robustspeechrecognitionlargescale}, and wav2vec 2.0 Large \citep{baevski2020wav2vec20frameworkselfsupervised}.
+In \autoref{base_results}, we evaluate our base attack on three additional audio encoders: HuBERT Large \cite{hsu2021hubertselfsupervisedspeechrepresentation}, Whisper Medium \cite{radford2022robustspeechrecognitionlargescale}, and wav2vec 2.0 Large \cite{NEURIPS2020_92d1e1eb}.
 WavLM Large, HuBERT Large, and wav2vec 2.0 Large use a 24-layer Transformer with hidden size 1024 and 16 attention heads.
-Fine-tuning follows the same setup described in \autoref{sec:speechllm_overview}: we freeze the bottom 9 layers and update the top 15.
+Fine-tuning follows the same setup described in \autoref{models}: we freeze the bottom 9 layers and update the top 15.
 We use the Whisper Medium encoder, which has 24 layers.
 Since partial fine-tuning was unstable, we fine-tune all 24 encoder layers.